 Note: This requires the

-CustomResourceSubresourcesfeature gate to be enables for clusters prior to 1.11.
+CustomResourceSubresourcesfeature gate to be enabled for clusters prior to 1.11.

 VirtualMachineInstanceReplicaSet supports the